appsody/website/content/docs/stacks/stacks-overview.md

 ```

->`Dockerfile-stack` builds the initial stack image for local development and the `Dockerfile` builds the final application image.
+The `image` directory contains files for the stack image.
+The `image/Dockerfile-stack` Dockerfile defines the exact steps for building the stack image. `Dockerfile-stack` builds the initial stack image for local development and the `Dockerfile` builds the final application image.
 They are independent of each other.

+The `templates` directory contains one or more starter applications that are created for you when you initialize your projects.
+Every template is contained within its own directory, `/templates/<template-name>`.

 ### Generated files